Walk With Us Project: Inspiration

 “The world will be green and blue and the eagle will have original eagle colours, the teepee will be beige and black with the footprints representing the medicine wheel with the colours red, yellow, black, and white.”

-Our project involves using an overlay software called WalkInto, 360′ cameras (Ricoh Theta S) and Google Street View to provide a forum for youth to share stories of their upbringing, culture, and traditions, and to discuss the issues that affect them.
-We hope to increase awareness of some of the challenges Indigenous communities face, and foster hope in the connections we create in order to spread positive messaging and resilience.
-This project will teach skills that actively prepare learners for the 21st century, one of our board’s improvement planning priorities, including (but not limited to): critical thinking, communicating ideas, understanding media, working with various technologies, and collaborating in teams.
-Currently, we have funding to visit Mattagami First Nation and Moosonee/Moose Factory, where our students will capture 360′ imagery to submit to Google Street View – quite literally putting their communities on the map.
+Our project involves using an overlay software called WalkInto, 360′ cameras (Ricoh Theta S) and Google Street View to provide a platform for youth to share stories of their upbringing, culture, and traditions, and to discuss the issues that affect them.
+This project will teach skills that actively prepare learners for the 21st century, including (but not limited to): critical thinking, communicating ideas, understanding media, working with various technologies, and collaborating in teams.
+To date, we have visited Mattagami First Nation and Moosonee where WWU members captured 360′ imagery to submit to Google Street View – quite literally putting their communities on the map.

-The students received 360′ photography training via Google Hangout from Neil Cariani, a Google Trusted Photographer in Clarksville, Tennessee and owner of Creative Existence 360.
-Neil is also volunteering his time to edit the students’ 360′ photos to adhere to Street View quality guidelines, and advises the educators involved in the project.
-As well, students will participate in virtual tour building training courtesy of Boni Gopalan, founder of WalkInto, also via Google Hangout.
+To prepare, the students have received 360′ photography training via Google Hangout from Neil Cariani, a Google Trusted Photographer in Clarksville, Tennessee and owner of Creative Existence 360.
+Neil is also volunteering his time to edit the students’ 360′ photos to adhere to Street View quality guidelines.
+Members have also participated in virtual tour building training courtesy of Boni Gopalan, founder of WalkInto, via Google Hangout.
+WWU has recently partnered with the DGTL Creator Studio in the Timmins Museum, where Tyler Levesque instructs on film and photography techniques, as well as editing help which will be useful as students record their stories.
+Training will be ongoing as needed.